 By the way, there’s one thing that is allowed on a .com website; affiliate links!
 As long as it’s not your main purpose of sending traffic there to sell and if it’s relevant to the content you’re posting, this is something you’re allowed to do!
 So, that’s a plus for WordPress.com here!

 5. Google Analytics and Search Console

 As a blogger, you want to be able to track your site’s statistics.
-You want to know which keywords you rank for, how often you rank in the search results, and how high, which pages are visited often and which pages are less popular, how many visitors you receive per day, per week, per month, etc.
+You want to know which keywords you rank for, how often you rank in the search results, how high, which pages are visited often and which pages are less popular, how many visitors you receive per day, per week, per month, etc.

 Why it’s important to keep track of your stats?

 You can use this information to tweak your blog where it’s needed and this will help you grow your blog more effectively!
 I know ZERO bloggers who can live without these tools, and I’m not exaggerating.

 How to keep track of your stats with a WordPress.com website?

 You won’t be able to use Google Analytics or Search Console.
 You will have some built-in statistics, but those statistics are nothing compared to Google Analytics and Search Console.

 Yet another reason to opt for WordPress.org instead of WordPress.com!